surmwill/recycler_unity/README.md

 ## IRecyclerScrollRectActiveEntriesWindow

-Interface for the user to query the various index ranges of active entries in the recycler.
+Interface for the user to query the various index/key ranges of active entries in the recycler.
-Can be combined with the `RecyclerScrollRect.ActiveEntries` dictionary.

 ### Exists
 ```